dmitry-salnikov/capacitor-share-plugin-bug-reproduction/README.md

-Test app to demonstrate reproduction of the bug `@capacitor/share` Capacitor plugin: https://github.com/ionic-team/capacitor-plugins/issues/2424.
+Test app to demonstrate reproduction of the bug in Capacitor plugin: https://github.com/ionic-team/capacitor-plugins/issues/2424.
 Created with Capacitor Create App.

 - Clone
 - Run in terminal: